Duplex locomotive: PRR Q2

-Production locomotives followed from the end of 1944, but these were rather different, the lesson that backward-facing cylinders next to the firebox were a bad idea having been relearned.
+Production locomotives followed from the end of 1944, but these were rather different, the lesson that backward-facing cylinders next to the firebox were a poor design choice made clear.
 The production Q2 locomotives were of 4-4-6-4 arrangement; they were the largest non-articulated locomotives ever built and the most powerful locomotives ever static-tested, producing 7,987 hp on the PRR's static-test plant.
 The Q2 locomotives were also the most powerful steam locomotive ever constructed with ten driving wheels.

 In operation, the Q2 could outperform pre-existing freight engines hauling double the tonnage of their predecessors.
 Furthermore, the Q2 had no problems building up steam power and was known to be a very smooth-riding engine.
-Twenty-six of them were built at PRR's Altoona Works, and they were by far the most successful duplex type.
+26 were built at PRR's Altoona Works, and they were by far the most successful duplex type.
 The duplex propensity to slip was combated by an automatic slip control mechanism that reduced power to the slipping unit.
-The slip control mechanism wasn't always responsive, and its complexity often lead to maintenance crews not wanting to bother with it during overhauls.
+The slip control mechanism was not always responsive, and its complexity often lead to maintenance crews not maintaining it during overhauls.

 Despite overall success, the Q2s were all out of service by 1951.
 With dieselization, they were the obvious first targets to be withdrawn since they were only a little more capable than the conventional J1 class 2-10-4s, but with far higher running costs and maintenance loads.